Best Forex Trading Platform Singapore 2023

 Regulation

-Traders can choose to trade with brokers not regulated by the MAS, but they run the risk of not being protected if that broker turns out to be a scam.
+Singapore clients can choose to trade with brokers not regulated by the MAS, but they risk not being protected if that broker turns out to be a scam.

 MAS has set guidelines for the maximum leverage amounts and rules regarding segregated client funds.